BaobabLims/baobab.lims/README.md

   <img src="https://img.shields.io/badge/Try%20in%20-PWD-blue?style=for-the-badge" />
 </a>

-Play with Docker will give 4 hours to try Baobab LIMS in the cloud.
+Play with Docker will give you 4 hours to try Baobab LIMS in the cloud.

 **[DockerHub](https://hub.docker.com/) account needed.**